bbauska/CSS-Notes4Pros/README.md

 > ratio.
 The circle got into an ellipse, the square into a rectangle,
 > the triangle into another triangle.
 >
-> The length or percentage approach isn\'t flexible enough to keep the
+> The length or percentage approach isn&apos;t flexible enough to keep the
-> aspect ratio at all times. auto doesn\'t help, since you might not
+> aspect ratio at all times. auto doesn&apos;t help, since you might not
 > know which dimension of your element will be larger.
 However, to cover
 > certain areas with an image (and correct aspect ratio) completely or
 > to contain an image with correct aspect ratio completely in a